 I have been making this cake since 1968.
 My mom learned to make it from a series of cooking classes she took at the Antoinette Pope Cooking School in downtown Chicago.
 This was our family birthday cake Mom made for her large family who would gather at our home.
 The only cake similar I have tasted is the Yule Log made by the French pastry chef at Café Zinc, Jeremy Lecreuse.

 This recipe is taken from The New Antoinette Pope Cook Book.
 I made a double recipe for this large cake.

 One recipe is described here and is for an angel food cake pan or any pan of similar volume.
 A deep 9 x 13 inch baking pan would work as long as it is at least 3 inches deep.

 In these cake photos I doubled this recipe and for my baking pan used a liner to a warming tray measuring 20 x 12 x 2.5 inches

 This is a sponge cake which is similar to an angel food cake, except it has the addition of beaten egg yolks.
 The cake filling is fresh strawberries and a thick stove top custard, also a French recipe.
 The icing is beaten heavy whipping cream.
 I don’t add sugar, but you may add confectioners sugar as you beat the cream.
-Mom used to also decorate the cake, but I never get around to that.
+Mom used to also decorate the cake, but I prefer to decorate with fresh flowers

 Preheat oven to 300 degrees F.